 Jürgen Klopp opted to make 3 changes to the squad that faced the hosts Newcastle United Fc.
 Thiago Alcantara, Alex Oxlade-Chamberlain and Georginio Wijnaldum were named in the Starting XI.

 The Trio came in for Curtis Jones, Nathaniel Phillips and James Milner.
 Captain Jordan Henderson dropped back to partner with Fabinho at Centre Back.

-Liverpool Fc (The Reds) got off to a horrible start as only in the 2nd minute, James Ward-Prowse’s whipped free-kick allowed Danny Ings in, the Englishman then looped the ball into the net past Alisson Becker (after Trent Alexander-Arnold made a mess of clearing the ball).
+Liverpool Fc (The Reds) got off to a horrible start as only in the 2nd minute as the whipped free-kick from James Ward-Prowse’s allowed Danny Ings in, the Englishman then looped the ball into the net past Alisson Becker (after Trent Alexander-Arnold made a mess of clearing the ball).

 Alisson was fortunate not to concede an embarrassing Goal in the 22nd minute as the Brazilian gave the ball straight to Theo Walcott but the Englishman could not capitalise.

 Both sides were culpable of poor defending during the First Half.
 The Reds however could not capitalise on their chances and will count themselves fortunate that the First Half ended at 1-0.